 Following are digital resources dedicated to the exploration of early modern literary studies, as well as tools one may use for digital text analysis, mapping, and more.
 This list is by no means complete.
 If you have a favorite online resource that you do not see here, please contact us.

-Also check out our Podcasts!
+Please also check out our curated collection of Podcasts!

 Stephen Reimer’s (University of Alberta) course page for “Manuscript Studies: Medieval and Early Modern” includes a concise overview of different kinds of editions one might produce from early texts.